TessierV/holbertonschool-web_react/README.md

 # 2 - Webpack
 This project focuses on setting up and configuring Webpack for a basic web development environment.

+# 8 - React Redux Action Creator + Normalizr
+This project is a React Redux application that utilizes action creators, normalizr for data normalization, and various other Redux concepts.
+It focuses on implementing Redux actions, async actions, and writing tests for Redux components.

+# 9 - React Redux Reducer + Selector
+This project aims to demonstrate the use of Redux to manage the global state of a React application, using reducers, selectors, Immutable.js, and Normalizr.
+You will learn how to create pure reducers, avoid state mutations, and normalize and select data efficiently.

 <br><br>

 <br/><hr>